What the best blood pressure monitor has

 Know before you go

-blood pressure monitors allow you to upload the readings directly to your
+of blood pressure monitors allow you to upload your log of readings directly to

-doctor.
-If neither you nor your doctor make use of such capability, you can
+your doctor.
+If neither you nor your doctor make use of such capability, you

 What's to come

-directly to an app on your smart phone are becoming increasingly common; the
+an app on your smart phone are becoming increasingly common.
+Just a few short

 years ago this was novel, new technology, but it's now on the verge of becoming